COVID-19 Road Trip Travel Recommendations & Resources

 But the travel industry has changed dramatically in a short period of time in 2020 and 2021 due to the worldwide outbreak of the COVID-19 pandemic.
 And your travel plans have probably been impacted.

 Now, in 2021, with the COVID-19 pandemic outbreak across America, travelers are seeking safe vacation alternatives.
-Cruise travel is virtually impossible, and airline travel can be difficult.
+Cruise travel has only limited availability, and airline travel can be difficult.
 Travel to international destinations is limited.
 Consequently, many individuals and families are exploring the open roads of America, driving its scenic byways and enjoying national parks and other open spaces.

 It’s uncertain when travel restrictions will lift completely.
 If you’re considering a trip, make sure to check cancellation policies before booking public transportation and accommodations.